 So, it won’t be realistic that you’d earn the maximum $75 in bonus cash back on those categories within a quarter.

-Other than the cash back structure, the new Discover it chrome card carries all of the same features as the regular Discover it card.
-Some of the noteworthy perks include no penalty APR, a free FICO credit score per month and no foreign transaction fees.
+Other than the cash back structure, the new Discover it® chrome card carries all of the same features as the regular Discover it® card.
+Some of the noteworthy perks include no penalty APR, a free FICO® Credit Score online and on monthly statements and no foreign transaction fees.